cyohan21/ai-document/README.md

 ## Usage

+### Add Content

+The application supports two types of content:

-### Upload a Document
+#### Upload a PDF Document
-1. Go to `/upload` or click "Upload Document" on the dashboard
+1. Click "Add Content" on the dashboard
+2. Select "Upload PDF" option
-2. Select a PDF file
+3. Choose a PDF file from your device (max 25MB)
-3. Wait for extraction to complete
+4. Wait for extraction to complete
+5. You'll be redirected to the preview page

+#### Add a YouTube Video
+1. Click "Add Content" on the dashboard
+2. Select "Add YouTube Video" option
+3. Paste a YouTube URL
+4. Click "Add YouTube Video" or press Enter
+5. Wait for transcript extraction (max 3-hour videos)
-4. You'll be redirected to the preview page
+6. You'll be redirected to the preview page

-### View Document
+### View Content
-- **Preview Page**: See extracted text with metadata (pages, words)
+- **Preview Page**: See extracted text with metadata
+  - For PDFs: page count, word count, extracted text
+  - For YouTube: video duration, channel name, transcript
+- **Chat with AI**: Red button to start AI conversation about the content
-- **View PDF**: Click "View PDF" to open the original in a new tab
+- **View Original**: Open PDF in new tab or watch YouTube video
-- **Dashboard**: See all uploaded documents with preview option
+- **Dashboard**: Navigate back to see all your content

+### AI Chat Features
+- **Text Chat**: Ask questions and get concise answers (3-4 sentences)
+- **Voice Chat**: Speak naturally and hear AI responses (mobile warning displayed)
+- **Context-Aware**: AI knows if you're analyzing a PDF or YouTube video
+- **Document Grounding**: Answers are based strictly on your document content
+- **Smart Truncation**: Long document titles are shortened with word boundaries

 ### Dashboard
-- View all uploaded documents
+- View all uploaded PDFs and YouTube videos in one place
+- Visual indicators: Purple icon for PDFs, Red YouTube icon for videos
-- Click "Preview" to see extracted content
+- Click "Preview" to see content and start chatting with AI
 - Delete documents you no longer need
+- Persistent storage across browser sessions

 ## API Endpoints